 As long as you are in a Chapter 13 payment plan, your wages cannot be garnished or face possible criminal penalties related to your debt.

 When your repayment period ends, be it three or five years, you will be in a better financial position as long as you did not fall behind on the repayment.

 Let us know if you have questions about how a Chapter 13 repayment plan may help you get your past-due child support current.

-We offer a 30-minute free consultation to discuss your debt resolution options.
-Call 303-688-0944 to schedule that meeting or click here.
+We offer a free case assessment to discuss your debt resolution options.
+Call 303-688-0944 to set that up or click here.
 Many people who fear there is no solution to their financial problems after divorce are pleasantly surprised at the possibilities.